 Significant Snapback Period

 After Snapback Hour 1, the snapback effect was positive and significant at the 10% level for 8 hours on the July event and 4 hours on the August event.
-When all hours with significant snapback effect were included, the net electricity hpercent savings were 0.9% on the July event and h0.4% on the August event.
+When all hours with significant snapback effect were included, the net electricity savings were 705 kWh on the July event and 661 kWh on the August event.
 The net electricity impacts of the program changed significantly when the snapback effect was included.

 Larger Treatment Effect for Metro Customers